onlyquake/xonotic-wiki/Compiling_In_Windows.markdown

 These instructions apply to mingw-get-inst.
 Run the installer.
 When setting up the path, if you do not pick the default, make at least sure that the installation path you choose contains no space in it.
 Thus, Program Files is out of question.

-When you reach the “select components” section, you need to check “MSYS Basic System” (**not** “MinGW Developer Toolkit”).
+When you reach the "select components" section, you need to check "MSYS Basic System" (**not** "MinGW Developer Toolkit").
 You will also need the C compiler, which should be selected by default.

-When the setup is complete, you will get a “MinGW Shell” in your start menu.
+When the setup is complete, you will get a "MinGW Shell" in your start menu.
 This is a Unix-like shell that you will soon use to manage and compile the Xonotic source files.
 It will also be used to launch the game.

 ### Installing msysgit

 Run the installer.
-At the component selection screen (screenhsot: attachment:“git-1-components.png”), uncheck the “Associate .sh files” option.
-Windows Explorer Integration can also optionnally be unselected — it is only useful if you plan on contributing and do not like using git purely from the command line to do so.
+At the component selection screen (screenhsot: attachment:"git-1-components.png"), uncheck the "Associate .sh files" option.
+Windows Explorer Integration can also optionnally be unselected - it is only useful if you plan on contributing and do not like using git purely from the command line to do so.
 When you get to the PATH adjusting screen (screenshot: attachment:git-2-path.png), you need to select the second option (Run Git from the Windows Command Prompt).
 This ensures that git can be run from the MinGW shell, as we will not use the shell that comes with msysgit for this.
-Finally, in the line ending screen (screenshot: attachment:git-3-crlf.png), keep the first option selected unless you know what you’re doing.
+Finally, in the line ending screen (screenshot: attachment:git-3-crlf.png), keep the first option selected unless you know what you're doing.

 ### Installing the dependencies in MinGW